hygieia/hygieia/collector-config-server/README.md

 ```

 The server can connect to other version controlled repositories like svn and even a local file system by prefixing the uri with 'file://'.
-Refer to spring cloud config [documentation](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html).
+Refer to spring cloud config [documentation](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) for full details.

 ## Run the collector config server